Rubella is an upper respiratory infection most known for its red rash.

 Upper respiratory symptoms and fatigue occur first, followed by the rash.

-Babies whose mothers have rubella during pregnancy, especially during the first trimester, can be born with severe birth defects known as congenital rubella syndrome, which can cause:
+Babies whose mothers have rubella during pregnancy, especially during the first trimester, may be miscarried or stillborn, or they may be born with severe birth defects known as congenital rubella syndrome , which can cause:

 The rubella vaccine is often given as a combination vaccine with: